jaydeethree/Home-Assistant-weatherdotcom/README.md

 # Home-Assistant-Weather.com
 Home Assistant custom integration for Weather.com.
 Includes a native Home Assistant Weather Entity and a variety of weather sensors.

-:+1: If you find this software useful, feel free to make a donation to the original author (@cytech): [Paypal.me Donation Link](https://paypal.me/cytecheng)
+This is a fork of the excellent [wundergroundpws integration by @cytech](https://github.com/cytech/Home-Assistant-wundergroundpws) - if you find this software useful, feel free to make a donation to them.

 -------------------